The penultimate step in taking a website live is a quality assurance check done by the Web Team.

 - Bold and italics should be used sparingly.
 Underline should not be applied manually.

-- Each pages should have a meta description.
+- Each page should have a meta description.

 - The site should have a meta description.